 Adding and Editing Product Attributes

 Finally, you have product attributes.
 These help group products together and offer users a way to filter your products.

-To add product attributes, you need to go to Products » Attributes and then give your attribute a name and slug.
+To add product attributes, you need to go to Products » Attributes and then give your attribute a name and choose its URL slug.